RedVirus-Dev/JokerTools/README.md

 This ToOl By: Red_Virus ©

-This tool for termux only ..
+The Tool for termux only ..

 I'm coding this tool to help you for use termux easly and learning good.